-Mammoth Screen's The Dark Horse currently filming in and around Bristol
+Mammoth Screen's The Pale Horse currently filming in and around Bristol

 Currently being filmed in Bristol, The Pale Horse is the fifth adaptation of Agatha Christie novel by writer Sarah Phelps for BBC One.

 The Pale Horse follows Mark Easterbrook as he tries to uncover the mystery of a list of names found in the shoe of a dead woman.
 His investigation leads him to the peculiar village of Much Deeping, and The Pale Horse, the home of a trio of rumoured witches.
 Word has it that the witches can do away with wealthy relatives by means of the dark arts, but as the bodies mount up, Mark is certain there has to be a rational explanation.

 Helen Ziegler, Executive Producer for Mammoth Screen notes, "Sarah Phelps has excelled herself with her fifth adaptation of Agatha Christie’s work.
 The Pale Horse is a stunningly atmospheric, bewitching and thrilling piece, which has attracted the most wonderful stellar cast.
 We are utterly thrilled to see Sarah’s brilliant writing be brought to life by director Leonora Lonsdale, the fantastic production team and incredible cast".